 In order to have a healthy, positive body image, you need to work on the way that you talk to yourself.
-The way that we speak about ourselves is often the most damaging of all and can lead us down a path of self-doubt.
+The way that we speak about ourselves is often damaging and can lead us down a path of self-doubt.
 When we get in touch with how we feel about our bodies by paying attention to what we tell ourselves every day, then it becomes easier for us to change those thoughts into something more positive.

 Keep scrolling to read more about developing a positive body image by using positive self-talk.